allychamp/phage-genome-analysis-pipeline/README.md

 free -h
 nproc
 ```
-To know exactly how many cores and memory are available on your computer.
+to know exactly how many cores and memory are available on your computer.
 Please use appropriate commands for other exploitation systems.
-Also note that this script is optimised to work with a GPU, it might need adjustments if not provided.
+Also note that this script is optimised to work with a GPU, it might need adjustments if none is used.

 ## Output
-The pipeline will ouput a lot of files.
-Each sample will have a file looking like this (note that only the main files are represented here; please see documentation of each tool for more information on the output file):
+The pipeline outputs a lot of files.
+Each sample has a file looking like this (note that only the main files are represented here; please see documentation of each tool for more information on the output files):
 ```bash
 ├── Empathi
 │   ├── sample